pwall567/json-kotlin-gradle/README.md

 ## Gradle Warnings

-This plugin has been tested with Gradle version 7.1.
+This plugin has been tested with Gradle version 7.5.1.
-The build process causes a number of warnings to be output, but these seem not to be significant.
+The build process gives warnings about features that will be incompatible with Gradle 8.0, but for the moment it seems to be OK.

 (For Maven users, there is a Maven equivalent to this plugin &ndash;
 [`json-kotlin-maven`](https://github.com/pwall567/json-kotlin-maven).)

 Peter Wall

-2022-06-30
+2022-10-16